SphereDeFi/sphere-docs/docs/Preon Tokenomics/vePREON.md

 **Revenue sharing**

 Locking $PREON in the platform’s veNFT contract also gives users access to yield from the protocol.
-Lockups are incentivized by a share of the protocol’s various revenue streams (detailed here).
+Lockups are incentivized by a share of the protocol’s various revenue streams.

 The yield is distributed in $STAR.